“The cost of veterinary care is at an all-time high resulting in decreased visits and loss of ancillary income to the veterinary practice.”

-Stamp/Punch Card.
-Stamps are acquired for certain activities and after a certain amount of stamps are obtained, rewards are unlocked.
+- Stamps are acquired for certain activities and after a certain amount of stamps are obtained, rewards are unlocked.
 The most popular version of this one would be your classic old school coffee card where you earn a stamp for each coffee and after so many, you receive a free coffee.
-I learned about a first version on this when I was visiting with my Memom at the senior citizen ranch and she and her friends were discussing the S&H redemption books used during the depression.
-You would collect stamps for purchases at the local market, then could redeem books for things like housewares and shoes at the department store.
+I learned about the first version of this when I was visiting with my Memom at the senior citizen ranch and she and her friends were discussing the S&H redemption books used during the depression.
+You would collect stamps for purchases at the local market, they could redeem books for things like housewares and shoes at the department store.

-Membership- These types of programs are considered “Pay to Play” where a fee is generally charged to participate and rewards tend to be VIP service based such as “Free Shipping” with Amazon Prime or cash back on future purchases.
+- These types of programs are considered “Pay to Play” where a fee is generally charged to participate and rewards tend to be VIP service-based such as “Free Shipping” with Amazon Prime or cashback on future purchases.

 Who better than veterinarians would understand the concepts and psychology behind using rewards to influence behavior?